 Elmhurst Hospital Center is a member hospital of the New York City Health and Hospitals Corporation.
 It is a 557-bed tertiary care hospital and a major teaching affiliate of the Icahn School of Medicine through an agreement that dates back to 1964.
 As one of the City’s preeminent municipal hospitals, Elmhurst serves an area of more than one million people in one of the most ethnically and linguistically diverse communities in the United States.
 It is a completely modernized facility with a Level I Trauma Center.
-In 2014, EHC recorded nearly 500,000 outpatient visits and 150,000 emergency room visits.
+EHC records nearly 500,000 outpatient visits and 150,000 emergency room visits yearly.

-Four ophthalmology residents are assigned to Elmhurst Hospital Center in each block.
+Five ophthalmology residents are assigned to Elmhurst Hospital Center in each block.
 A dedicated eye room with experienced staff runs 4 days a week.
 Two PGY-4 residents function as the anterior segment surgical chiefs, completing 40-60 cataract extractions over a 3 month period, in addition to complex glaucoma surgeries.
 There are two PGY-3 residents, one assigned to the pediatric ophthalmology and strabismus service, and one to the medical and surgical retina service.
 One PGY-2 resident rotates at Elmhurst Hospital each block and receives training in comprehensive ophthalmology, neuro-ophthalmology, uveitis, cornea, glaucoma, and oculoplastics.

 James J. Peters VA Medical Center

 The James J. Peters VA Medical Center is a multi-level health care Center of Excellence, tertiary care facility and teaching hospital that offers veterans a full range of patient care services and 331 in-patient beds.
 The Medical Center is situated on a historic site in the Bronx.
 Located on the highest point in New York City, the site served as a strategic vantage point during the Revolutionary War.
 The Bronx VA provides tertiary services to a veteran population from the Bronx, Westchester and Rockland Counties, Northern New Jersey and the New York City metropolitan area.
-The Eye Clinic is a modernized facility that sees circa 20,000 patient visits per year.
+The eye clinic is a modern facility that sees nearly 20,000 patient visits per year.
 The VA is outfitted with a Femtosecond laser system and most chief residents are able to become certified for laser-assisted cataract surgeries.
 Full ophthalmic imaging is available including Lenstar, fluorescein angiography, SD-OCT, and OCT angiography.

-Three residents are assigned to the Bronx VA during each block.
+Four residents are assigned to the Bronx VA during each block.
 Two PGY-4 residents function as the surgical chiefs, completing 40-60 cataract extractions in addition to glaucoma surgeries and combined anterior and posterior segment surgical disorders.
 The PGY-4 residents rotate 2 blocks as chief residents at the VA.
 PGY-3 resident is assigned to the medical and surgical vitreo-retinal service.
 The PGY-2 resident receives training in comprehensive ophthalmology, cornea, neuro-ophthalmology, low vision and rehabilitation services, glaucoma, and oculoplastics.